s9e/Bencode/README.md

  - Rejects invalid bencoded data with meaningful exception messages.
  - Uses ArrayObject instances to represent dictionaries.
 Dictionaries can be created and read using either the array notation or the object notation.
- - The encoder accepts floats and booleans and converts them to integers.
+ - The encoder accepts floats and booleans but converts them to integers.
  - The decoder is not recursive and can read arbitrarily deep structures regardless of stack or recursion limits.